Course Timing & Sequence – Designed for Working Professionals

 This is an Extended Campus program, which means:

-- A flat per-credit tuition rate for all students (in-state or out-of-state)
+- We charge a flat per-credit tuition rate for all students (in-state or out-of-state).

-- Certain courses may carry specific course fees for additional services and materials
+specific course fees to support additional services and materials.

 Financial Aid